TheRealAnonymous008/quartz/content/details/creativity/game design/Games as Play.md

 *  [[Rules of Play -- Game Design Fundamentals by Salen and Zimmerman|Salen and Zimmerman]] provide a broad typology of three possible descriptors (from narrowest to broadest)
 	* **Game Play** - the formalized interaction that occurs when players follow the rules of a game and experience its system through play
 		* [[The Fundamentals of Game Design|Games are a subset of play.
 Play is an element of games]].
 	* **Ludic Activities** - play activities that include not only games, but also non-game behaviors we think of as playing.
-We may categorize them as follows according to Callois' typology
+We may categorize them as follows according to [[Players and Why We Play Games#Callois' Typology of Ludic Activities|Callois' Typology]]
-		* **Agon** - competitive play.
-Combat is artificially created and adversaries confront each other.
-		* **Alea** - chance based play.
-All games that are based on a decision independent of the player.
-		* **Mimicry** - role playing and make-believe play.
-One becomes an illusory character.
-The play of representation
-		* **Ilinx** - playing with the physical sensation, with the goal of momentarily destroying the stability of perception.
-		* **Paida** - wild, free-from improvisational play.
-		* **Ludus** - rule bound, regulated formalized play.
 	* **Being Playful** - the idea of being in a playful state of mind.
 		* *Play is latent in every human activity*.
 You can take inspiration for play behavior and contexts anywhere.
 * **Transformative Play**  - a special case of play that occurs when the free movement of play alters the more rigid structure in which it takes shape.